diquah/modeval/README.md

 ### Rulesets

-The Parser class will use a basic mathematical ruleset if no specific ruleset is specified.
+The Parser class will use a basic mathematical ruleset if no ruleset is specified.
 Use the default ruleset as a guide on how to make custom ones.

 :warning: ***Warning:*** You cannot change the ruleset of a parser once it has been initialized.
 Create a new parser instead.